Blog

 The Retention Advantage

-People leave jobs for many reasons, but one of the biggest is stagnation.
+Dynamic workers leave jobs for many reasons, but one of the biggest is stagnation; research shows they are five times more likely to stay when offered varied opportunities.
 They master their current role and have nowhere to grow except sideways into management, which many people don’t want, or out to another company.

 Research shows employees are five times more likely to stay at companies offering varied project opportunities.
 That multiplier should get every CFO’s attention.
 The cost of replacing someone runs anywhere from 50% to 200% of their annual salary when you factor in recruiting, onboarding, lost productivity, and knowledge transfer.